WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step4-image-03.png" />

-4. **Enter** "WDP Lab Your Name Application” (without quotes), with "Your Name" equal to your First and Last Name.
+4. **Enter** "WDP Your Name” (without quotes), with "Your Name" equal to your First and Last Name.
 The Host name will be filled in automatically for you with dashes in place of spaces.

 > Notice that my application name is "WDP Lab Rick Buglio Application" with a Host Name of "WDP-Lab-Rick-Buglio-Application".
 The Host Name of the application has to be unique in Bluemix.
 Using your first and last name should make it unique.
 If you get an error that the name is not unique add your middle initial, if you have one, or use your Bluemix account email address instead.